So, if I could go back here are some of the most important things I would like to tell my younger self:

 Remember that you can't change anyone's heart – only God can.
 (Ezekiel 36:26)

 Kindness overrules being right.
 There was a saying I have remembered, “If you're right, but you're rude, then you're wrong.”
 Sin needs to be addressed in our homes and relationships, but there is a biblical way to go about it.
 (Romans 2:4, Matthew 18:15)

 Continually pray to be dependent on the Lord and His ways.
 Pray against being self-sufficient and thinking you can do it all on your own.
 All things are from Him and through Him.
 (Romans 11:33-36)

-Create a home where others know they are loved unconditionally, and there is nothing that can't be shared with each other.
+Create a home where others know they are loved unconditionally, and there is nothing that can't be shared.
 Always let your children know they can tell you anything.
-Give your children quantity of time and the quality of time will follow.
+Give your children the quantity of time and the quality of time will follow.
 They need your time and undivided attention.
 Don't waste time preoccupied with lesser things instead of focusing on the things that matter.
 That time lost cannot be gained back but continue to learn and train yourself to give the gift of your time and undivided attention to others.
 (2 Corinthians 4:18)

 Some final thoughts as I close are to cherish every moment you have.
 Those babies grow up faster than you can imagine and next thing you know you're walking them down the aisle.
 We are not promised tomorrow so hold your husband's hand, smile at him more, kiss him a lot, truly cherish that man you have been given as a gift from the Lord.
 Pray more and talk less.
 Smile, laugh A LOT, have fun, and remember that a cheerful heart is good medicine (Proverbs 17:22).